fiveid/fiveid.github.io/_posts/2015-7-23-Fun-With-Enums.md

 Obviously, we should use it to check what Craig David is up to on any given day.

 Let's create a CraigDavid class.
-Within, we'll add a function called `onThisDay()` that takes a Day (our enum) and returns a `String` that describes what he's doing.
+Within, we'll add a function called `onThisDay()` that takes our enum (`Day`) and returns a `String` to describe what he's doing on that particular day.

 The easiest way to check the value of an enum is to use a `switch` statement.